kaoaaron/react-movie-generator/README.md

 My friend Amir, in my hometown of Victoria, spends a lot of time choosing a movie to watch for movie nights.
 His main criteria he choses is the genre, rating (must be very high), and country.

-In order to help choose a movie quicker, I decided to make a front-end React application using Material UI and the TMDB API.
+In order to more efficiently choose a movie, I decided to make a front-end React application using Material UI and the TMDB API.

 Currently hosted here: http://movie-generator.s3-website-us-east-1.amazonaws.com/